Exupery/DontCast/README.md

 # DontCast
 ### World of Warcraft caster PvP addon
-Warns a caster when their current target has buffs or debuffs that would greatly reduce or eliminate the affect of casting any spells.
+Warns a caster when their current target has buffs or debuffs that would greatly reduce or eliminate the affect of casting spells.
+Displays the name and icon of the buff/debuff, as well as a timer displaying a countdown of time remaining until the effect expires.
 Buffs and debuffs can be added and removed with the appropriate slash commands.

 ## Default Buffs/Debuffs
 * Anti-Magic Shell